-- Parents/guardians and students must sign a form indicating their acceptance of school trip rules (see Appendix 2). - Parents/guardians must complete a confidential medical form (see Appendix 3). - It may be necessary to collect passport details, an immigration consent letter signed by parents/guardians, etc. (see Appendix 4). - The group leader must ensure that the group has comprehensive travel insurance. - The group leader should ensure that all members of the group have valid passports and visas/ESTA (if appropriate) in the early stages of planning the trip. - A photocopy/digital copy of each individual passport should be accessible for emergency use. - If a student is subject to a care order, foster parents will need to ensure that Social Services consent to any proposed trip.
+- Parents/guardians and students must submit a form indicating their acceptance of school trip rules (via app see Appendix 2 for sample). - Parents/guardians must complete a confidential medical form (via app see Appendix 2 for sample). - It may be necessary to collect passport details, an immigration consent letter signed by parents/guardians, etc. (see Appendix 3). - The group leader must ensure that the group has comprehensive travel insurance - The group leader should ensure that all members of the group have valid passports and visas/ESTA (if appropriate) in the early stages of planning the trip. - A photocopy/digital copy of each individual passport should be accessible for emergency use. - If a student is subject to a care order, foster parents will need to ensure that Social Services consent to any proposed trip.
 If a student is a Ward of Court, the principal should seek advice from the Court in relation to trips abroad well in advance. - Emergency medical facilities are available through reciprocal health care arrangements in EU countries to EU nationals.
 The European Health Insurance Card from the local Health Service Executive is the means of entitlement and should be carried by all those travelling.